-AI and ML may not be a complete offering unless the human intelligence is also applied in terms of identifying and taking appropriate security actions: Mihirr P Thaker, CISO, Allcargo Logistics
+AI and ML can enhance security actions, but they are not complete solutions without human intelligence applied to interpret, and take the right security actions: Mihirr P Thaker, CISO, Allcargo Logistics

 In an exclusive interview with Express Computer, Mihirr P Thaker, Chief Information Security Officer (CISO) of Allcargo Logistics Ltd, shares insights into how the cybersecurity landscape has evolved in the wake of the pandemic and how companies, particularly in the logistics and supply chain sector, are adapting to new threats.